ResourceDataInc/Centroid/python/README.md

 }
 ```

-Python applications can consume this JSON using Centroid's Python API.
+With Centroid's API, Python applications can then use the configuration values in this JSON.

 ### Python API